digital-preservation/csv-validator/csv-validator-cmd/README.md

         Defines the charset encoding used in the CSV file -y <value> | --csv-schema-encoding <value>
-        Defines the charset encoding used in the CSV Schema file -i <value> | --integrity-check <value>
+        Defines the charset encoding used in the CSV Schema file
-        Defines the filename column in the schema for integrity check -d <value> | --include-directory <value>
-        Specifies whether or not the metadata list the directories for integrity check
   <csv-path>
         The path to the CSV file to validate
   <csv-schema-path>